LikeCarter/blacklithium/content/posts/2020-04-05-terminal-shortcuts-that-will-save-you-time.md

 slug: terminal-shortcuts-that-will-save-you-time
 draft: true
 date: 2020-04-05T19:53:41.746Z
+description: >-
-description: Shortcuts I wish I knew before I started coding in terminal.
+  Shortcuts I wish I knew before I started coding in terminal.
+There are many, so I have only included the ones I used everyday.
 category: Programming
 tags:
   - Programming Bash Zsh
 ---

+code . - Open VSCode at the current directory

+open . - Open finder at the current directory

 Set option key to Esc+